 - Dump the dough on a floured surface and roll out the dough to about ¾-inch thickness.
 Using a 3 – 4 inch donut cutter or biscuit cutter, cut out doughnuts and place them on a baking sheet lined with foil or parchment paper.
 Leave an inch between each donut.
 HELPFUL TIPS: Be sure to dip the cutter into a bowl of flour to coat the cutter.
 This will help the donuts release when you are finished cutting them.
 Coat the cutter before you cut every donut to prevent sticking.
 I will twist the cutter into the dough several times to really cut through the dough then bang on the countertop to release the donut.
 If all else fails, push the donuts out and just pat them into shape.

 - Cover loosely with plastic wrap and put in the refrigerator overnight.
 The last proofing is done overnight in the fridge so they are ready for you just in time for brunch!
 (Want to eat donuts NOW and not wait until morning?
-See my notes.)
+No problem.
+Let them sit on the kitchen counter for another 30 minutes as its last proofing.
+Then, you are ready to move on to the next step below.)

 - The next morning, place the 2 cups of granulated sugar in a shallow bowl or large platter.
 Put to the side.